Areas of Practice

 AI in the Workplace

 Artificial Intelligence (AI) has significantly transformed the world of work, influencing various industries, disciplines, and job roles.
 Its potential to enhance efficiency, boost productivity, and reshape traditional roles is truly remarkable.
 Therefore, it's essential for leaders and managers to thoughtfully plan for the adoption of AI tools among their teams.
 In fact, 67% of Inc 5000 companies in the U.S. are currently using AI, but only 27% have fully integrated it into their operations[1].
 Additionally, while 65% of employees feel optimistic about the benefits of AI, 52% have concerns about job security[2].
-This underscores the need for a strategic and ethical approach to implementation, ensuring that AI aligns with the core values of the organization and maximizes its advantages.
+This underscores the need for a strategic and ethical approach to implementation, ensuring that AI aligns with the core values of the organization and maximizes its advantages as well as ensuring that leadership and managers are AI-enabled.

 “This underscores the need for a strategic and ethical approach to implementation, ensuring that AI aligns with the core values of the organization and maximizes its advantages.”